d11wtq/php-docker/README.md

 Accessing http://localhost:8080/ should show the PHP Info page and Apache logs should be written to stdout.

+### Defaults

+I have made no attempts to create an exhaustive configuration for PHP and Apache, rather focusing on setting a handful of minimal and sensible defaults and ensuring it is easy to override these defaults.
+In summary, the defaults
+are:

+  * Apache
+    - mod_dir
+    - mod_authz_core
+    - mod_unixd
+    - mod_mime
+    - mod_log_config
+    - mod_access_compat
+    - mod_php5
+    - Forking (not MPM)
+    - Port 8080
+    - Default charset 'UTF-8'
+    - Loglevel 'info'
+    - Logging to stdout
+  * PHP
+    - error_reporting E_ALL
+    - display_errors On
+    - short_open_tag Off
+    - default_charset 'UTF-8'
+    - date.timezone 'UTC'
+    - memory_limit 128M
+    - post_max_size 32M
+    - upload_max_filesize 8M

 ### Configuration

+#### Apache

 The document root is set to /www/htdocs/ and you are expected to mount this directory as a volume, or add it to the container, using this image as the base